MCP Server

 |---|---|---|

-create_offer | Create a new offer/quote | Optional: subject, description, clientId, companyId, offerDate, validUntil, currency, notes |
+create_offer | Create a new offer/quote | Optional: subject, description, clientId, companyId, offerDate, validUntil, currency, notes, rows (line items), tranches (payment plan: each by percentage or amount) |

 Invoices